AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 -- maxPlayersToWatchPerPlayers: The maximum number of players that each player needs to watch.
 -- normalThreshold: If the predicted value is less than the normal threshold, then the player is considered not nornal.
--- maxAveragePredictedValuesDifferemce: If the average predicted value difference is larger than this, suspect somebody has altered our data!
+-- maxAveragePredictedValuesDifference: If the average predicted value difference is larger than this, suspect somebody has altered our data!

 AnomalyDetector:bindToOutlierFound(function(WatchingPlayer, WatchedPlayer, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.